facebookresearch/t2motion/README.md

 ```bash
     conda env create -f environment.yaml
 ```
-### Download Body Model (Optional)
+### Download Body Model
-This is only required if you want to render the 3D human figures.
-Please register and download the SMPLH body model from [here], and follow the introductions in [TEMOS](https://github.com/Mathux/TEMOS#4-optional-smpl-body-model) to preprocess the files.
+Please register and download the SMPLH body model from [here](https://mano.is.tue.mpg.de/login.php), and follow the introductions in [TEMOS](https://github.com/Mathux/TEMOS#4-optional-smpl-body-model) to preprocess the files.
 Finally, you should get a directory as below:
 ```
 ${ROOT}